Looking for information about other Dental Topics?

 Do wisdom teeth cause crowding of your front teeth?

-Will having your wisdom teeth removed prevent your other teeth from shifting?
+Fact checking: Will having your wisdom teeth removed prevent your other teeth from shifting?

-The third molar / tooth crowding theory.
+The third molar eruption / tooth crowding theory – What is it?

-Which teeth are usually affected?
+Which teeth are said to be affected?

-Why is understanding this phenomenon important?
+Why is determining the truth about this theory so important?

-What if this theory is correct?
+What if the tooth-crowding theory is correct?

-- If it is correct … then most people who have third molars, at least lower ones, should have them removed as a preventive measure so to reduce their risk for teeth shifting in the future.
+- If the theory it is correct … then most people who have third molars, at least lower ones, should have them removed as a preventive measure so to reduce their risk for teeth shifting in the future.

 - But if it isn’t … then at least some percentage of the recommendations made by dentists to their patients for the removal of their third molars would have been without merit because doing so would serve no purpose.